CRIME PREVENTION POLICY

 At least once per year, the Compliance Unit shall evaluate the observance and effectiveness of the Company's Crime Prevention Programme.
 At least once per year, the compliance divisions of the country subholding and head of business companies of the Group shall also evaluate the observance and effectiveness of their respective crime prevention programmes.
 In any event when significant violations of the programmes become evident or there are changes in the organisation, the structure of control or the activities carried out by the companies of the Group, there shall be an assessment as to whether a modification thereof is appropriate.

-The Sustainable Development Committee shall periodically review the Policy and shall propose to the Board of Directors those amendments and updates that contribute to the development and ongoing improvement thereof, taking into account any suggestions or proposals made by the Compliance Unit or the professionals of the Group.
+The Sustainable Development Committee shall periodically review this Policy and shall propose to the Board of Directors those amendments and updates that contribute to the development and ongoing improvement thereof, taking into account any suggestions or proposals made by the Compliance Unit or the professionals of the Group.

-This Policy was initially approved by the Board of Directors on 14 December 2010 and was last amended on 15 December 2020.
+This Policy was initially approved by the Board of Directors on 14 December 2010 and was last amended on 19 April 2021.